OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/rangesliderinterval.md

 <div class="info" markdown="1">

-The Range Slider Interval Pattern is based on the [noUiSlider library](https://refreshless.com/nouislider/) (v15.5.1).
+The Range Slider Interval Pattern is based on v15.5.1 of the [noUiSlider library](https://refreshless.com/nouislider/).
 For more information about the Range Slider Interval’s behaviors and extensibility methods, see the provider’s documentation.

 </div>